Installing NGINX Ingress Controller onto K8s Cluster:

 - hosts:

-secretName: demo-tls # <-- match the TLS secret name
+secretName: testapp1-tls # <-- match the TLS secret name

 rules: